MicrosoftDocs/microsoft-365-docs/microsoft-365/security/top-security-tasks-for-remote-work.md

 Use the guidance in [Updating the common policies to allow and protect guest and external access](./office-365-security/identity-access-policies-guest-access.md) to understand how guest access works with Azure AD and to update the affected policies.

-The Intune mobile app protection policies you created, together with the conditional access rule to require approved apps and APP protection, apply to guests accounts and will help protect your organization data.
+The Intune mobile app protection policies you created, together with the conditional access rule to require approved apps and APP protection, apply to guests accounts and help protect your organization's data.

 > [!NOTE]
-> If you've already enrolled PCs into device management to require compliant PCs, you'll also need to exclude guest accounts from the conditional access rule that enforces device compliance.
+> If you already enrolled PCs into device management to require compliant PCs, you'll also need to exclude guest accounts from the conditional access rule that enforces device compliance.

 ## 8: Enroll PCs into device management and require compliant PCs

 There are several methods to enroll your workforce's devices.
 Each method depends on the device's ownership (personal or corporate), device type (iOS, Windows, Android), and management requirements (resets, affinity, locking).
-This can take a bit of time to sort out.
+This investigation can take a bit of time to sort out.
 See: [Enroll devices in Microsoft Intune](/mem/intune/enrollment/).

 The quickest way to get going is to [Set up automatic enrollment for Windows 10 devices](/mem/intune/enrollment/quickstart-setup-auto-enrollment).